Please read our grantmaking procedures in their entirety prior to applying for a grant

 Please direct inquiries to: info@HanleyFamilyFoundation.org.

 Click here to complete and submit a full proposal online.
-This is our preferred submission method.

 In responding, please do not incorporate bullets or tables in your response.
 If would like us to have a document which incorporates bullets, lists, etc., please upload it in the Other Files section of Step 3 of the application.